-Is it fair to say that a flat decline of this 0. nature is typical for numerous wells in the San Juan Basin at this point in their producing life? Α. Yes.
-And there really is not a substantial difference Q. in most cases between use of an actual decline curve or the straight-line projection that Amoco is proposing?
-Well, I think you could probably draw some Α. decline through there.
-It would be a very, very flat decline and would be very close to, in fact, just an average production.
-What is the source of the information shown on Q. this exhibit?
-This is from the Dwight's production information. Α. And behind this decline curve, is there a tabular Q. form, the information from Dwight's?
-That's correct, it shows just a summary of the well completion on the first page and then the last several years of production on the next two pages in tabular form.
-And I have shown in parenthesis just the average production for the year, the average monthly production for the year, and that would give you an idea of comparison of that number to the twelve-month average that we've worked up.
+- Q. And there really is not a substantial difference in most cases between use of an actual decline curve or the straight-line projection that Amoco is proposing? - A. Well, I think you could probably draw some decline through there.
+It would be a very, very flat decline and would be very close to, in fact, just an average production. - Q. What is the source of the information shown on this exhibit? - A. This is from the Dwight's production information. - Q. And behind this decline curve, is there a tabular form, the information from Dwight's? - A. That's correct, it shows just a summary of the well completion on the first page and then the last several years of production on the next two pages in tabular form.

-All right, let's go to the next tab, entitled

-"New Form C-140".
-Can you identify and review that form

-for Mr. Catanach?
+And I have shown in parenthesis just the average production for the year, the average monthly production for the year, and that would give you an idea of comparison of that number to the twelve-month average that we've worked up. - Q. All right, let's go to the next tab, entitled "New Form C-140".
+Can you identify and review that form for Mr. Catanach?